SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 #### Phrase 2

-This phrase aims to find research about increasing or improving treatment of wastewaters, recycling and reuse of water.
+This phrase aims to find research about increasing or improving treatment, recycling and reuse of wastewaters related to freshwater bodies.

 The phrase is partly similar to 14.1 phrase 2.